 No. Our fee includes everything to get you started, assuming you have a permanent legal address in Georgia to register your business.
 If not, check out our virtual address service.

 Note: Remote applications rather than those made in person can incur higher fees, see pricing information above.
-You will also require a power of attorney and apostilled passport copy for each company director, if you will not come to Georgia in person.
-Physical copies of these must be sent to us, fees incurred for this process where you are located outside Georgia, are at your own expense.
+You will also require a power of attorney and apostilled passport copy for each company director if you will not come to Georgia in person.
+Physical copies of these must be sent to us, and any fees incurred for this process where you are located outside Georgia, are at your own expense.

-The 1% tax rate (on turnover) is a legal option for sole proprietors with a turnover of less than 500k GEL (~$160,000 USD) per tax year, and who will be tax residents of Georgia in the relevant year, and who do not violate any of the conditions which would invalidate the status (such as being an employee rather than a sole proprietor, or being a consultant etc.)
+The 1% tax rate (on turnover) is a legal option for sole proprietors with a turnover of less than 500k GEL (~$160,000 USD) per tax year, and who will be tax residents of Georgia in the relevant year, and who do not violate any of the conditions which would invalidate the status (such as being an employee rather than a sole proprietor, or being a consultant, etc.)